 There are many circumstances in which a broken bone can occur.
 It may be a result of a car or bicycle accident, or even a slip and fall on the sidewalk.
 Although they may heal with medical treatment, it is important to note that a broken bone is a serious injury.
-There are various misconceptions associated with bone injuries that you should be aware of
+There are various misconceptions associated with bone fracture and injuries that you should be aware of.

 1. A fracture is not as serious as a broken bone